javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

 Unlike arrays, there's no mass-renumbering and we can easily rearrange elements.

-Naturally, lists are not always better than arrays.
-Otherwise everyone would use only lists.
+Naturally, linked lists are not always better than arrays.
+Otherwise everyone would use only linked lists.

 The main drawback is that we can't easily access an element by its number.
 In an array that's easy: `arr[n]` is a direct reference.
 But in the list we need to start from the first item and go `next` `N` times to get the Nth element.